Labour calls for police probe into claims MP Mark Menzies misused campaign funds

 Downing Street said he has been suspended from his unpaid role as the Prime Minister’s trade envoy for Colombia, Chile, Peru and Argentina.

+Mr Sunak’s spokesman declined to comment on the specific case, but said more generally: “The PM has always been clear that there’s no place for any inappropriate behaviour in Parliament and that MPs should be role models for the rest of society.”

-Speaking to Times Radio on Thursday, Defence Secretary Grant Shapps suggested Mr Menzies is “potentially somebody who is quite troubled”.
+Speaking to Times Radio, Defence Secretary Grant Shapps suggested Mr Menzies is “potentially somebody who is quite troubled”.

 Liberal Democrat deputy leader Daisy Cooper said it is “frankly appalling” that the Conservative Party had been aware of the allegations for more than three months.